Cherry-Ko-20/Cherry-Ko-20/README.md

 📊 Data Visualization: Expertise in creating visualizations using tools such as Matplotlib, Plotly, Tableau, and more.

-🤖 Machine Learning: Well-versed in machine learning frameworks like Scikit, NLTK, and TensorFlow.
+🤖 Machine Learning: Well-versed in machine learning frameworks like Scikit-Learn, XGBoost, LightGBM, and PyTorch.

 💽 Database Management: Proficient in SQL, ensuring effective data handling and querying.